suncloudsmoon/HyperVectorDB-APIFixes/README.md

 ## License

-This project is open-source.
-Released under the MIT license.
-Please see the license file for more information.

-Please note that some of the code in this project(Math.cs) is based on Acord.Math library which is released under the GNU Lesser General Public License v2.1 license.
-TFIDF is from Kory Becker's project located at https://github.com/primaryobjects/TFIDF
+See LICENSE.

 ## About this project and its author and why it came to be

-It started out with me getting back into artificial intellegence and wanting to do so using c#.
+It started out with me getting back into artificial intellegence and wanting to do so using C#.
 I was unable to find anything that would suite my needs for a vector database.
-Then John Dagdelen put together this vector store in python https://github.com/jdagdelen/hyperDB,  it was faily basic at the time posted without that many lines of code so I decided to try and use gpt to port it to c#.
+Then John Dagdelen put together this vector store in python https://github.com/jdagdelen/hyperDB,  it was faily basic at the time posted without that many lines of code so I decided to try and use gpt to port it to C#.
 This was somewhat successful but it did not quite work as needed so this project was born.